pstefanovic/grpc-load-balancing/README.md

 Discussion:

 1. not acceptable
-2. dns load balancing client->proxy implies a delay (keepAlive) and is interdependent with the client side code;
-   re-deployments of the proxy are tricky; potential latency increase due to too many node hops client@node1 -> proxy@node2 -> server@node3
+2. load balancing client->proxy implies a delay (keepAlive) and is interdependent with the client side code; load balancing proxy->server is based on dns which implies a delay in service discovery, it's not ideal) re-deployments of the proxy are tricky; potential latency increase due to too many node hops client@node1 -> proxy@node2 -> server@node3
-3. optimal latency, optimal load balancing behaviour for the price of more complicated client deployment but arguably the sidecar could be transparently injected by the infra teams at the time of deployment
+3. optimal latency, optimal load balancing behaviour (although still relies on dns load balancing proxy->server) for the price of more complicated client deployment but arguably the sidecar could be transparently injected by the infra teams at the time of deployment

 ## TODO

 * [ ] deployment with a client side proxy as sidecar
     * [ ] options for progressive deployments of servers
     * [ ] options for global rate limiting